Create dataset

 and in sample 2 the same barcode should be CATACAAAGCCGAACC-2.
 The

-tibble below contains the barcode IDs, the
+coordinates tibble below contains the barcode IDs, the

 pixel coordinates and a column with the sampleIDs.

-provides LoadSpatialCoordinates
+semla provides LoadSpatialCoordinates to

 make the task a little easier.
 Note that the suffix for the barcodes